The last time I published an article, I talked about the detailed guide on aged domain SEO.

 As long as it looks like you rebranded a former authority site, I think you will fly under the radar.

-What would you say to other affiliate marketers who are on the fence of using an expired domain but is afraid of the risk?
+What would you say to other affiliate marketers who are on the fence of using an aged domain but is afraid of the risk?
 Or currently not seeing success?

-I hope with this case study, you’ve gotten a better picture of how to best use expired domains.
+I hope with this case study, you’ve gotten a better picture of how to best use aged domains.

 And before I end this, I’d like to share a few of my best takeaways for this discussion that I want you to keep in mind...